Bhupesh-V/Bhupesh-V.github.io/_posts/2022-5-17-how-to-stop-having-disappointing-moments-in-life.md

 Now I am not a life-coach but I believe simple changes in your thinking capacity can eliminate disappointment from your life.

 - Just give your best effort on things you can control.
 Whatever the results may be, positive or negative, accept them and move on.
 And ofc make a mental note on what things to improve on future.
-- Another thing that I like to practice nowadays is whenever I start raising my hope levels, I try to ground my thoughts back to reality, Just realising you are thinking to much helps.
+- Another thing that I like to practice nowadays is whenever I start raising my hope levels, I try to ground my thoughts back to reality, Just realising you are thinking too much helps.

 Try to adapt a similar practice in your life as well, Say avoid overthinking things like